swariara/Landslide-Detection/README.md

 # 🏔️ Landslide Detection Using Multi-Band Satellite Imagery

-## Overview

-This project develops a robust machine learning pipeline to detect landslides from multi-band satellite imagery data.
-It combines deep learning (CNN) with boosting models (XGBoost, LightGBM) and a stacking ensemble to improve classification performance.

-The data consists of multi-band satellite images with 12 spectral bands (including optical and radar bands).
-The task is to classify each image as either **Landslide** or **No Landslide**.

----

 ## 📌 Project Overview

-This project focuses on classifying whether an area is affected by a landslide or not using .npy image files that contain 12 different satellite image bands.
-It includes
+This project builds a robust machine learning pipeline for detecting landslides using satellite imagery with 12 spectral bands, including both optical and radar data.
+The goal is to classify each image as either **Landslide** or **No Landslide**.

+To achieve high accuracy, the pipeline integrates:

-- A custom Keras CNN with hyperparameter tuning
+- A custom Convolutional Neural Network (CNN) built with Keras and tuned using Keras Tuner
-- Feature engineering for traditional ML models
+- Feature engineering to extract statistical and spectral features from image bands
-- Boosting with XGBoost and LightGBM
+- Boosting models using XGBoost and LightGBM
-- A final stacking ensemble for enhanced performance
+- A final stacking ensemble that combines deep learning and boosting predictions for improved performance

 ---